Achieving Rotation-Invariant Convolution via Non-Learnable Orientation Alignment Operators: Methodology

 \textbf{ST-Conv:} ST-Conv uses a sorting operation to eliminate the influence of rotation.
-As shown in Fig.1(c), we first sort pixel values of the input at the other 8 sampling positions $[F(X_{0}+P_{1}),...,F(X_{0}+P_{8})]$ in ascending order, except for the central position $X_{0}$.
+As shown in Fig.\ref{figure:1(c)}, we first sort pixel values of the input at the other 8 sampling positions $[F(X_{0}+P_{1}),...,F(X_{0}+P_{8})]$ in ascending order, except for the central position $X_{0}$.
 Then, the sorted values are placed back at positions $P_{1}, P_{2}, ..., P_{8}$ in order, with the minimum value placed at $P_{1}$ and the maximum value at $P_{8}$.
 Obviously, even if the local region undergoes rotation, the sorted sequence of values remains unchanged, ensuring the rotation invariance of ST-Conv.
 It should be noted that the sorting operation actually disrupts the local structure of the input to some extent, leading to information loss, especially when dealing with regions of large size $K$.
-Therefore, when implementing convolution kernels of size $5\times 5$ and $7\times 7$, we use the ring sorting operation proposed by Mo et al.\cite{28}, which sorts the sampling positions with different radial values separately, to preserve some spatial information as much as possible.
+To solve this problem, we proposed the ring sorting operation in \cite{28}.
+In simple terms, when implementing convolution kernels of size $5\times 5$ and $7\times 7$, we sort the sampling positions with different radial values separately, to preserve some spatial information as much as possible.